dmfs/gver/README.md

 ### Tagging releases

-gver can tag your current head with the current version or the next release version.
+gver can tag your current Git head with the current version or the next release version.

 The task `gitTag` creates a tag with the current pre-release version.
-The task `gitTagRelease` creates a tag with the next release version (unless the current commit already is a release version)
+The task `gitTagRelease` creates a tag with the next release version (unless the current commit already is a release version).

-To prevent accidental release version tags on non-release branches you can provide a pattern matching your release branch names.
+To prevent accidental release version tags on non-release branches, you can provide a pattern matching your release branch names.

 ```groovy
 gver {